cqse/teamscale-javascript-profiler/packages/teamscale-coverage-collector/README.md

 ## Running the Collector

 There are several options to run the Collector.
-For example, via `yarn` by running
+For example, via `pnpm` by running

 ```
-yarn collector --port 54678 --dump-to-file=./coverage.simple
+pnpm collector --port 54678 --dump-to-file=./coverage.simple
 ```

 or via `npx` by running